By Keith Hinze

 You may just want your boat to look like new again or repair cracks in your fiberglass, gel coat or non-skid before they cause further damage.
 Cracks can range from spider cracks, blisters or the most common type of fiberglass damage, scratches.
 Make sure your boat repair service provides some type of warranty on the work done and can provide references of satisfied customers.
 As with everything, if properly maintained, your boat will provide years of enjoyment.
 The following are a few simple ways to keep your boat “ship-shape.”

 Prevention is the key to avoiding many of the problems that boatersface.
 However, many people still need to visit a boat repair shop to take care of the maintenance.
 It is important to know you can trust the business preforming the repairs on your boat.
 Otherwise, you can not only waste a lot of money but it can put you in a bad position if something that you thought was fixed ends up being repaired incorrectly.
+If you are willing to take boating class and get a license visit aceboater.com

 If you know for yourself how to repair boat parts you can save a lot of cash in your wallet.
 For the DIY’ers guide to fiberglass boat repair, there are many sites on the web.